kungfuai/CVlization/examples/sports/soccer_game_visual_tracking/README.md

 This example is adapted from this [Roboflow example](https://github.com/roboflow/sports/tree/main).

-First, download the pre-trained models and an example video:
+First, download the pre-trained models and an example video (`pip` install [gdown](https://pypi.org/project/gdown/) if you haven't already):

 ```
 cd examples/sports/soccer_game_visual_tracking